 $1,550,000 Truck Accident Award; 2014:

 This fatal automobile accident involved a college student and a large truck, a tractor-trailer.
-The young girl in her twenties was stopped in her passenger car when the semi-truck broadsided her.
+The young girl in her twenties stopped in her passenger car when the semi-truck boarded her.
 She was killed almost instantly.

 The young woman was survived by her parents and siblings.
-They brought claims against the truck driver, truck company, and the decedent’s own insurance carrier.
+They brought claims against the truck driver, the company, and the decedent’s insurance carrier.